 - It is recommended to use some simple numeric system for the production hall and machines

-Similarly you can use the area policy / other markings inside the warehouse (both for dispatching and collecting of materials).
+Similarly, you can use the area policy / other markings inside the warehouse (both for dispatching and collecting materials).
 Exemplary areas to design inside the warehouse (depending on the industry):

 - unloading – unloaded from the truck, waiting to be checked and placed

 - incompatible – incorrect deliveries to be returned/awaiting an explanation

 - to be dispatched – items prepared by the stock boy and ready to be sent

 - packaging/preparation: the area to complete the orders.

 If I approached a pile of products being produced at your production hall, would it be possible without guessing to verify which products are they, for whom they are being made, and what is the stage of that order?

 In practice, it is a piece of paper with a penned number of the order, and alternatively, the number of pieces is sufficient.
 Then it is possible to check on the computer/board with a production plan, who is working on them, and how many are there ready-made.

 Regarding the number, it is best to use your own internal number, than the one provided by the Client.
 It is best to use numbers like the ones used by Prodio, so the following order number/year.